olasunkanmi-SE/olasunkanmi-SE/README.md

 As a software engineer, I am driven by a passion for designing and developing robust, innovative solutions that push the boundaries of what we know.
 My current areas of focus include blockchain, generative AI, and distributed systems.

-I am keenly interested in system design, particularly in enhancing system performance.
-I am also an advocate of continuous integration and development.

 Frontend Development: React

 Backend Development: Node.js, Rust